 Unfortunately, even though the symptoms may have dissipated, if they are the result of a bacterial STD, the STD is still there, is still transmittable to others, can potentially cause long-term and irreversible damage, and must be treated for it to go away.

 The good news about bacterial STIs is they are curable; so, once someone’s been treated, they will no longer have the infection.

 Viral STIs – Half and Half

 Viral STDs are tricky.
 Some are life-long and incurable, others our bodies are able to clear over a period of time – at minimum 6 months, but usually a number of years.

 All viral STIs are manageable – there are treatment options geared toward reducing the duration, severity, and long-term impact of viral STDs’ symptoms and their effects on the body.

 Parasitic STDs also do not go away on their own.
 They are sometimes curable with over-the-counter medications, but can all be treated with prescriptions from a medical professional.

-It’s important to note, even though there are some over-the-counter medications designed to treat parasitic STDs, you must see a health practitioner to insure you’re treating the right condition – using the wrong kind of treatment could make the symptoms worse or cause problematic side-effects.
+It’s important to note, even though there are some over-the-counter medications designed to treat parasitic STIs, you must see a health practitioner to insure you’re treating the right condition – using the wrong kind of treatment could make the symptoms worse or cause problematic side-effects.

-Rather than trying to remember which STDs might clear on their own over time, it’s much easier to remember that most do not.
+Rather than trying to remember which STIs might clear on their own over time, it’s much easier to remember that most do not.
 If you contract an STD, experience symptoms, and your symptoms go away, the STD still needs to be treated.

 – – – –